yuegu-phd/DKOsimR/README.md

 ```

 ## Overview of Study Design
-The primary components of input, model, and output of DKOsim are described in following diagram.
+Primary components of input, model, and output are described here:

 ![DKOsim workflow](assets/images/overview.jpg)